MichaelaBickish/student-workbook/src/reflections/wk6/quiz6.md

 **4.** What are the three tags that make up a Vue component?
 <!-- enter you answer in the space below -->
 ```
+template, script, style
 ```
 **5.** What does the `L` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Liskov Substitution: parent classes should be easily substituted with their child classes without blowing up the application
 ```
 **6.** Which component in Vue does the vue-router use to mount pages onto?
 <!-- enter you answer in the space below -->
 ```
+app.vue
 ```
 **7.** What is the difference between the `AppState` and the state object within a component?
 <!-- enter you answer in the space below -->
 ```
+The state object within in the component is only available within THAT component.
+The Appstate data is available to any component.
 ```
 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->